sbs20/scanservjs/docs/docker.md

 ### A bit of everything

-Add two net hosts to sane, use airscan to connect to two remote scanners, don't use `scanimage -L`, force a list of devices, override the OCR language and run in privileged mode
+Add two net hosts to sane, use airscan to connect to two remote scanners, add two pixma scanners using the bjnp protocol, don't use `scanimage -L`, force a list of devices, override the OCR language and run in privileged mode